jonlynch/esri-webappbuilder-customCSS-widget/README.md

-# Custom CSS Widget for Web Appbuider Developer Edition #
+# Custom CSS Widget for ESRI ArcGIS Web Appbuilder Developer Edition #

 This widget adds the ability to quickly add css to a web appbuilder application using the web appbuilder GUI.